sarar0/CV/README.md

 I graduated as full stack developer from <a href="https://makers.tech/">Makers Academy</a> in January 2020.
 Before joining Makers, I had mainly worked for international not-for-profit organisations and my professional background is in Human Resources, more specifically HR policies. <br>

 *Why I started coding*
 <br>I basically wanted a new challenge.
-I believe this is a discipline that requires a methodical, analytical way of thinking - and patience too - and that can be very rewarding when you are able to take full ownership of projects and create something from start to finish.
+I believe this is a discipline that requires a methodical, analytical way of thinking - and patience too - and that can be very rewarding when you are able to take full ownership of projects and see something develop from a simple idea to a full product.

 **Please click on the drop downs below to expand**
 <br>